prashsaka/cleanbook/README.md

 - click `add`

 # Behind the scenes
-Each second, the extension checks for all the sections that have `Suggested For You` text.
-If it find any, it deletes the entire element.
+Each second, the extension checks for sections that have `Suggested For You` text, and deletes them.

 **NOTE** This does **NOT** send the details to Facebook; it just deletes the sections from your display.

 **NOTE** This is **NOT** completely tested.